 4. Bread and Butter

 I don’t think any of the children have ever turned down a snack of homemade bread and butter!
 For a cultured variation, try your hand at sourdough bread – I love the twang of it!
 I have tried catching my own wild yeast as described in Nourishing Traditions, but have been more successful with purchased starter.
-I purchase my starter from Cultures for Health and have not been disappointed .
+I purchase my sourdough starter here and have not been disappointed .

 Don’t forget the butter!
 If you have never made your own homemade butter, I can’t tell you how easy it is and so light and fluffy – you are in for a treat!

 This can be tricky because to be as nutritious as possible, the nuts should be soaked.
 I say tricky, because although it is easy, it does take a bit of preparation and time.
 You can see “How to Soak and Dehydrate Nuts” for more info on the how-to’s of it but basically, this process helps neutralize the phytic acid.
 Phytic acid is an anti-nutrient which is in the bran of all grains and husks and shells of nuts and seeds.